ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 # Stage One:

+Before we get to far into this, a friendly reminder: Please note that the following text is considered "for purposes of good-faith security research".

 The above mentioned key players have helped monetize the arcade community via microtransactions for "multicarts", "conversions", and other "fixes" for a few years now.
 This Thanksgiving we've decided to decomission one more part of the ole "Internet Money Maker" by sharing a long lost mythical "CDR" firmware patch for the Naomi GDROM platform.
 <br>TLDR: https://archive.org/download/317hackedupdatergd